AHPRA-registered Chinese Medicine Doctor & Acupuncturist · Belmont · Geraldton WA

 Can acupuncture make varicose veins disappear?

-Acupuncture cannot reverse existing varicose vein damage, but it can prevent progression, reduce symptoms, and improve underlying Qi and fluid circulation.
+Acupuncture cannot reverse existing varicose vein damage, but it can prevent progression, reduce symptoms, and improve underlying vital energy and fluid circulation.
 Combined with herbal treatment, many patients experience significant reduction in vein visibility, pain, and swelling within 8-12 weeks.

 Is this safe to do alongside compression therapy?

 Yes.
 In fact, acupuncture and herbs work synergistically with compression stockings.
-Compression provides mechanical support while acupuncture and herbs address the root Qi and Blood Stasis patterns.
+Compression provides mechanical support while acupuncture and herbs address the root vital energy and circulatory stagnation patterns.
 Many patients reduce compression stockings as symptoms improve.

 Can TCM help spider veins too?

 Spider veins (smaller, surface-level capillaries) respond similarly to treatment protocols, though they tend to be milder than varicose veins.
-The same Qi and Blood Stasis patterns apply.
+The same vital energy and circulatory stagnation patterns apply.
 Treatment is often faster and requires less intensive intervention.

 Should I avoid acupuncture needles near varicose veins?